thoni56/dokuwiki2wikijs/README.md

 # dokuwiki2wikijs

-We wanted to migrate from dokuwiki to the more modern Wiki.js so this is a script that does that.
+We wanted to migrate from dokuwiki to the more modern Wiki.js so this is a script that tries to do that.
-At least for now it converts pages to Markdown using `pandoc`, storing them in the same structure as the `dokuwiki` installation.
-(This might change at some point.)

-This README might not be completely up-to-date since this is a script for our own use.
-At some point it will probably use part of the `dokuwiki2git` script by ??? to handle easy import into Wiki.js.

-The current version will do the conversion and zip all markdown files for file storage import into Wiki.js.
+There is a working version in the history, but I have re-started from `dokuwiki2git` script by hoxu to create a git repo with changes that can then be imported into Wiki.js.

+NOTE: not working at this point.

 # Features